Yousef-Essam/Storefront-BackendAPI/README.md

 - To grant permissions to the user, run the following SQL commands:
 - `GRANT ALL PRIVILEGES ON DATABASE store TO full_stack_user;`
 - `GRANT ALL PRIVILEGES ON DATABASE store_test TO full_stack_user;`
+- Basic Schema and Tables in the database are outlined in the `REQUIREMENTS.md` file.

 ### Setting up the application
 - To get started in running the application, the packages outlined in `package.json` should be installed